fjiang316/RecipeTimeModel/README.md

 **Model Performance**:
 In our investigation, we separate the datasets in to a training set and a testing set (8:2 ratio), and fit our baseline model on the training set to test its performance in terms of accuracy on both seen and unseen data.

-The accuracy of baseline model on training set (seen data) is 0.5053481923856245;
+The accuracy of baseline model on training set (seen data) is 0.5043137464007679;
-the accuracy of baseline model on testing set (unseen data) is 0.5012050762503999.
+the accuracy of baseline model on testing set (unseen data) is 0.5002452810067186.

-The performance of the baseline model is fine, but not terrific.
+The performance of the baseline model is fine, but not excellent.
 This is because the accuracy is about 50%, but we have 40 percent of recipes classified as "light meal" in terms of time consumption.
 So 50% accuracy is not very significant in this case.

 ---
 ## Final Model